High school anime shows are common. At least every season you can expect to see a new

 This character’s name is Kakeru Naruse.

-It’s a short anime and you can expect deep episodes with emotional themes so many people can relate to, and understand.
+It’s a short anime and you can expect deep episodes with emotional themes that many people can relate to, and understand.

 31. Sukitte li Na Yo

 Sukitte li Na Yo is a recent Shoujo I watched in 2020.
-And like a lot of Shoujo – it has elements to it that are likable.
+And like a lot of Shoujo – it has elements to it that are likeable.

 No brainless fan service, or unnecessary tropes (unless it’s in context).
-And the main theme involving friendship, loneliness to an extent and relationships has layers to it anyone can relate to in school.
+And the main theme involves friendship, and loneliness to an extent and relationships have layers to them anyone can relate to in school.